 Which one is the best of the financial advisor designations?

 While I have considered all 7 of these designations for myself professionally, I have not been convinced that they would be beneficial for anything other than making my name longer.
 This is not to say that they are valuable.
 Financial advisors look at designations in two ways: “can it help me learn more about a certain field?”, and “can it make me more marketable?”

-If you would like more information about any of these financial advisor designations, or others which I have not mentioned, feel free to contact me for more information.
+If you would like more information about any of these financial advisor designations, or others that I have not mentioned, feel free to contact me for more information.

 About Innovative Advisory Group: Innovative Advisory Group, LLC (IAG), an independent Registered Investment Advisory Firm, is bringing innovation to the wealth management industry by combining both traditional and alternative investments.
 IAG is unique in that they have an extensive understanding of the regulatory and financial considerations involved with self-directed IRAs and other retirement accounts.
 IAG advises clients on traditional investments, such as stocks, bonds, and mutual funds, as well as advising clients on alternative investments.
 IAG has a value-oriented approach to investing, which integrates specialized investment experience with extensive resources.

 About the author: Kirk Chisholm is a Wealth Manager and Principal at Innovative Advisory Group.
 His roles at IAG are co-chair of the Investment Committee and Head of the Traditional Investment Risk Management Group.
 His background and areas of focus are portfolio management and investment analysis in both the traditional and non-traditional investment markets.
 He received a BA degree in Economics from Trinity College in Hartford, CT.